 The new amendment to the Economical Competition Law (formerly known as the Anti-Trust Law (ECL)), imposes a positive duty on an officer of a company to observe the law and to do his or her utmost to prevent violations of the law.
 If an offence is committed by the company (or one of its employees) the officer will be deemed to have breached this duty unless it can be proved that the officer took all possible measures to fulfil his or her duty.

 In recent years, D&O insurers have been facing a challenging legal environment as a result of the broadening of the scope of D&Os' duties by Israeli courts.
 This trend manifested especially in respect of directors' supervisory duties over the implementation of company policy.
 In the absence of any substantial court decisions, the accepted legal position is that the ordinary concept of duty of care also attaches to supervisory duties.
 Without clear guidelines on this crucial issue, insurers have preferred to settle derivative actions against directors based on cases of breach of supervisory duties to contain significant costs and the risk of adverse judgments and very high compensatory awards.
 The author's firm, Gross Orad Schlimoff, has in the past met and communicated with different relevant regulators (the Commissioner for Insurance, Savings and Capital Markets, the Ministry of Justice) to express insurers' concerns in these matters.
 In January 2021, a major breakthrough occurred when the State Attorney exercised his prerogative to intervene in derivative actions and requested the courts to consider forming clear guidelines on the required standing and nature of directors' supervisory duties.
 The State Attorney suggested that the standard of fault on the part of directors required for imposition of liability be somewhere between the standard formed by the US Delaware Court of Chancery and 'merely' negligence.

-v Breach of policy conditions – proportionate benefits
+v Breach of policy conditions – the new Piccali precedent

 Outlook and conclusions